 We drive back to Bethlehem and go to the local Knafeh store for the famed Palestinian desert of sweet cheese.
 Dessert is a big deal over here.
 My (mostly) plant-based, non-sugar eating self is holding up well, but I am tempted.

-We go for breakfast at Afteem, a famous falafel restaurant, and it must be the best I’ve tried.
-Afteem Al-Yawafi opened their restaurant in 1948, the year of the Palestinian Exodus, after finding refuge in Bethlehem, fleeing from their previous comfortable life in what is now called Israel.
+We go for breakfast at Afteem, a famous falafel restaurant.
+It must be the best I’ve tried.
+Afteem Al-Yawafi opened this restaurant in 1948, the year of the Palestinian Exodus.
+He did so after finding refuge in Bethlehem, fleeing from his previously comfortable life in what is now called Israel.

-Later on, I am sitting in an empty cafe in the touristy area, writing on my laptop, when an elderly woman comes and sits at my table.
-She asks what I am writing about, I say an article about Palestine.
-We exchange names and where we come from, she seems happy I am half Palestinian.
+Later, I am sitting in an empty cafe in the ‘touristy’ area, writing on my laptop.
+An elderly woman comes and sits at my table.
+She asks what I am writing about.
+I say an article about Palestine for Eluxe Magazine.
+We exchange names and where we come from.
+She seems happy I am half Palestinian.
 She proceeds to tell me, without hesitation, that she hates laptops and people typing away.
 I tell her it is for work; “what can I do?”.
 It turns out her family owns the restaurant, which explains the forwardness.

 Back home, I continue writing in the dark.
 The power went out and we don’t know why.
 We wait for some time before it comes back.

-In the evening we visit old friends in Beit Jala, a village not far from Bethlehem.
-We sit with them in their beautiful house on the top of a hill overlooking the well-developed highways across the wall on the Israeli side.
-A Christmas tree, fireplace and shots of Mastiha make for a homey feel.
+In the evening, we visit old friends in Beit Jala, a village not far from Bethlehem.
+We sit with them in their beautiful house on the top of a hill overlooking the highways across the wall on the Israeli side.
 I talk with the husband of my Aunt’s best friend.
-He is a construction consultant and so I ask him why USAID funds infrastructure projects for water and sewage in Palestine, although US foreign policy is against support of the state of Palestine.
+He is a construction consultant.
+I ask him why USAID funds infrastructure projects for water and sewage in Palestine, although US foreign policy is against support of the state of Palestine.
 Would it not be in their interest to suffocate the landlocked of the West Bank by means of resource starvation?
 He states that keeping the Palestinians at least a tiny bit satisfied is a means of keeping them less likely to rise up against Israeli oppression.

 I post on Instagram, selective of what kind of experience I want to paint of my times here.
-I opt for beautiful scenery, and references to the beauty of the holy land, and shy away from presenting images of the wall, of the war, the tear gas, and the soldiers.
-Almost out of respect for the dignity of the experience and people I had the pleasure to be meet.
+Beautiful scenery, and references to the mystery of the holy land seem better than showing images of the wall, the war, the tear gas, and the soldiers.
 There is no point to wallow, it feels.
 Though that’s easy to say as an outsider.
-I guess I see it all differently, I see the beauty and want to preserve it as such.
+I guess I see it all differently, I see beauty and want to preserve it.

-We get to the wall, we observe the kissing of the wall and praying into Torahs on the women’s side of what appears to be this open air synagogue.
-My friend clutches her Lonely Planet on “Israel and the Palestinian Territories”, the latter in subtext.
-She jokes that whilst their guiding force may be the Torah, hers is the Lonely Planet, and we laugh.
+We get to the wall and observe the kissing of the wall and praying into Torahs on the women’s side of what appears to be an open air synagogue.

-After Jerusalem and a delicious meal of the standard falafel, humous, fava beans trio in the old city, we take the bus to Ramallah to meet some friends.
+After a delicious meal in the old city, we take the bus to Ramallah to meet some friends.
 At the border of Qalandiya, the Checkpoint Charlie of the Israel-Palestine dispute, an Israeli soldier gets on the bus and checks everyone’s papers.
 It seems he’s just taking the piss, being as cranky and as nasty as possible.
 I am starting to understand the instructions from the Israeli government are to never, ever treat an Arab with humanity, and to purposefully delay them in any way possible at all times.